Welcome to Barcelona

 A native of Ireland, Killian has a master's in archaeology from the National University of Ireland, Galway and a doctorate (PhD) in archaeology from University College Dublin, Ireland.
 Killian is a former fellow at the University of Barcelona, where he moved to in 2011.
 His area of specialism is prehistoric archaeology - hunter-gatherers, and early farming (Neolithic) communities.
 Killian also has a broad interest in more ‘recent’ history and archaeology, from the Roman, medieval, and modern periods, in particular the evolution of urbanism and cities, and the interplay between town and country life.

 Miguel loves portraying Barcelona, its amazing history, traditions, gastronomy and diverse cultures through story-telling.
 He holds a Masters in Journalism (Barcelona/NYC) and his work has been featured in various continents.
 As a musician, he has performed around the city and also has a strong background in presenting events and working with non-profit international cultural programs.
-Miguel is fluent in Catalan, which he learned on-the-spot after moving in from Portugal.
+Miguel is fluent in Catalan, which he learned on-the-spot after moving in from Portugal, as well as in Spanish.
 An experienced guide in and around Barcelona, he is fascinated about peeling back the layers of his city and region.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.